 In tandem with this, Kyle Petty's comments on her ability ignited a backdraft about both her and about his own abilities and career. (keep in mind, he's the son of one of the sport's biggest legends, but only won eight races and finished in the top ten in points just five times in almost 30 years on the track)

 It's the Same, Now It Sucks: The biggest complaint against the proliferation of 1.5-mile ovals on the schedule over the last twenty years is that they all race the same and lack any of the "personality" of certain shorter and longer tracks.
 Not helping in this perception is that, except for the straight oval at Homestead-Miami, there are only two templates used in constructing these tracks - tri-ovalnote a single dog-leg placed at the halfway point of the frontstretch.
 This design is also used at Daytona and Talladega (Las Vegas, Kentucky, Kansas, Chicagoland) and quad-ovalnote two bends in the frontstretch (Charlotte, Atlanta, Texas) - which has led to the derisive nickname "cookie cutter" for the 1.5-milers.
-Despite the overall design similarities, many drivers feel as though many other factors play into how the circuits race, including age of the track surface (particularly noticeable at Texas and Atlanta, whose surfaces date back to the mid-90s, and which therefore tend to cause aggressive tire wear resembling the old Darlington and Rockingham track surfaces; on the other end of the spectrum, Kansas, which was repaved in the summer of 2012, is so smooth and fast that car and driver are being pushed to the edge of their handling capabilities, even with steeper progressive banking - 17-20 degrees, vs. 15 prior to the repave - and has become notorious for crash-fests; the last six races before the repave had no more than seven cautions apiece, while the first three since have totaled fourteen, eight and fifteen cautions) and the amount of banking (particularly noticeable at Kentucky, the flattest of the 1.5-milers), and like to point out that "no mile-and-a-half is the same".
+Despite the overall design similarities, many drivers feel as though many other factors play into how the circuits race, including age of the track surface (particularly noticeable at Texas and Atlanta, whose surfaces date back to the mid-90s, and which therefore tend to cause aggressive tire wear resembling the old Darlington and Rockingham track surfaces; on the other end of the spectrum, Kansas, which was repaved in the summer of 2012, is so smooth and fast that car and driver are being pushed to the edge of their handling capabilities, even with steeper progressive banking - 17-20 degrees, vs. 15 prior to the repave - and has become notorious for crash-fests; the last six races before the repave had no more than seven cautions apiece, while the first three since have totaled fourteen, eight, fifteen, and eight cautions) and the amount of banking (particularly noticeable at Kentucky, the flattest of the 1.5-milers), and like to point out that "no mile-and-a-half is the same".